Awards & Events

 2024 Lecture

-The 2024 E. Leonard Arnoff-Milton J. Schloss Sr. Memorial Lecture on the Practice of Management Science will be delivered by David Simchi-Levi, PhD, Professor of Engineering & Director of the Data Science Lab, Massachusetts Institute of Technology.
+The 2024 E. Leonard Arnoff-Milton J. Schloss Sr. Memorial Lecture on the Practice of Management Science was delivered by David Simchi-Levi, PhD, Professor of Engineering & Director of the Data Science Lab, Massachusetts Institute of Technology.

 Abstract: In today’s environment, resilient supply chains still manage to win business and achieve growth.
 How are they able to accomplish this despite a constant stream of disruptions including global crises, natural disasters and rising inflation?